ke112/vscode_plugins/README.md

 # Flutter Plugins

-Flutter Plugins is an extension of VS Code that helps you improve development efficiency.
+Flutter Plugins can help you improve your development efficiency.
+If you can’t find a perfect plugin for yourself, create your own.

-If you want to read the Chinese version of README, [查看中文点击这里](/README_CN.md)
+If you want to read the Chinese version of README, [点击这里查看中文版本](/README_CN.md)

-## Widget Extend
+## 1.Widget Extend

-- Expand common components that are often used and inconvenient to use in actual development.。
+- Expand the Flutter base library but add components that are often used in actual development but are not convenient to use.

 ## How to use

-1. Select the widget you want to wrap, then press the `Extract List` shortcut key, and select `Extended Widgets` to wrap.
+1. Select the components you want to include, then press the `Extract List` shortcut key and select `Expand Components`
-2. Currently supported widgets: (in ascending order)
+2. Currently supported components are: (in alphabetical order)
     - `AfterLayout`
     - `AnnotatedRegion`
     - `AnimatedBuilder`